 It’s better to have “green and yellow vegetables” that contain rich nutrients such as vitamins, dietary fiber, iron, and folic acid, and “soy products” that contain a large amount of protein.
 Add one more dish to your usual dining table, keeping in mind the nutritional value of the food.
 When you are busy or whenever you can’t cook because of morning sickness, vegetable juice after meals is also recommended.

-Remember that what you eat is delivered to your baby, not only for your body.
-Therefore, you need to be careful meals more than usual.
+Remember that what you eat is delivered to your baby, not only to your body.
+Therefore, you need to be careful with managing your meals more than usual.

 Intake nutrients that tend to run short